 As extension experiences, the Music Department offers co-curricular performing ensembles that meet after school.
 While these ensembles are not offered for credit, they are designed to expand the musical learning that takes place in the curricular performing groups and the classroom.
-These ensembles are available, by audition only, to all students, though priority will be given to students enrolled in the coordinating curricular ensemble. .
-In 2019-20, the Elective GPA weighting scale applies to all Music courses.
+These ensembles are available, by audition only, to all students, though priority will be given to students enrolled in the coordinating curricular ensemble.
+The Elective GPA weighting scale applies to all Music courses.